giavac/AWS-CSA-2019-study-notes/Course/S3/README.md

 ### [Amazon Storage Gateway](https://aws.amazon.com/storagegateway/)

-What's an Amazon Storage Gateway: AWS Storage Gateway connects an on-premises software appliance with cloud-based storage to provide seamless integration with data security features between your on-premises IT environment and the AWS storage infrastructure.
+AWS Storage Gateway connects an on-premises software appliance with cloud-based storage to provide seamless integration with data security features between your on-premises IT environment and the AWS storage infrastructure.

-* File Gateway: For flat files, stored directly in S3.
-You can NFS Mount points
+* File Gateway: for flat files, stored directly in S3.
+NFS and SMB.
-* VOlume gateway (iSCSI): Block-based storage
+* Volume gateway (iSCSI): Block-based storage.
+Stored in the cloud as EBS snapshots.
+"Storing virtual hard disk drives in the cloud".
-  * Store volume (you keep all your data on prem)
+  * Stored volumes (you keep all your data on prem)
-  * Cached Volumes (you keep only the most recent data on prem) Tape Gateway (VTL): Virtual tapes
+  * Cached Volumes (you keep only the most recent data on prem) Tape Gateway (VTL): Virtual tapes.

 ### [Snowball](https://aws.amazon.com/snowball/)